African creatives cash in on TikTok’s explosive growth

 Authenticity matters

-Daniel Obura, senior program manager at Digitribe – a collaborative initiative between Ogilvy and East African Breweries Ltd (EABL) – is at the forefront of shaping the company’s digital content strategy in Kenya and the region.
+Daniel Obura, senior program manager at Digitribe – a collaborative initiative between Ogilvy and East African Breweries Ltd (EABL) – shapes the company’s digital content strategy in Kenya and the region.
 Regularly collaborating with social media influencers on various marketing campaigns for EABL, Obura offers valuable insights into what distinguishes successful influencers.

-“Gone are the days when brands focused solely on follower count.
-Today, creativity, authenticity, engagement rate, audience demographics, content quality, reputation, and most importantly, brand alignment are what truly matter,” Obura told African Business.
+“Gone are the days when brands focused solely on follower count,” Obura says.
+Today, creativity, authenticity, engagement rate, audience demographics, content quality, reputation and, most importantly, brand alignment are what truly matter,” he tells African Business.

 Obura also highlights the importance of influencers knowing when to decline brand partnerships.